rtulke/securebot/README.md

 ## Preconditions Setup Telegram Bot

-Before we start installing the bot, you need a API Token within Telegram.
-You will receive a token from Telegram which we will use later for the configuration.
+Before we start installing the bot, you need a API Token within Telegram which we will use later for the configuration.

 Read the following instructions if you don't know what to do ;-).